liquid-img

 Each tier is assigned a rate based on the actual cost of service, which varies according to the source of water.
 Each source has a different cost of water service.
 For example, local groundwater from the Dyer Road Well Field here in Orange County is IRWD's lowest-cost water, while imported water (from out of state or Northern California) is our highest-cost water.

 The Low Volume rate tier rewards customers who use the least water, which reduces the need for IRWD to buy water supplies that are more expensive.
-The Base Rate tier is for customers who stay within their monthly water budget allocation.
+The Base tier is for customers who stay within their monthly water budget allocation.
 The Inefficient and Wasteful tiers are for customers who exceed their monthly budget.

 Why did the cost of water and sewer service increase?